espressif/esp-idf/docs/en/api-guides/ble/overview.rst

 ESP-Bluedroid
 ^^^^^^^^^^^^^

 ESP-Bluedroid is a modified version of the native Android Bluetooth stack, Bluedroid.
 It consists of two layers: the Bluetooth Upper Layer (BTU) and the Bluetooth Transport Controller layer (BTC).
 The BTU layer is responsible for processing bottom layer Bluetooth protocols such as L2CAP, GATT/ATT, SMP, GAP, and other profiles.
 The BTU layer provides an interface prefixed with "bta".
 The BTC layer is mainly responsible for providing a supported interface, prefixed with "esp", to the application layer, processing GATT-based profiles and handling miscellaneous tasks.
 All the APIs are located in the ESP_API layer.
-Developers should use the Bluetooth APIs prefixed with "esp".
+Developers should use the Bluetooth Low Energy APIs prefixed with "esp".

 .. only:: esp32